keyap1402/Fin_projects/README.md

 Defines a five-bond portfolio across Government, Financial, Technology, and Municipal sectors.
 Computes present-value-based pricing for each position using coupon cash flows discounted at YTM, then calculates market value and portfolio weight per bond.

 **Module 2 — Risk & Performance Engine**
-Calculates Macaulay Duration, Modified Duration, and DV01 at the position level, then aggregates to weighted portfolio-level metrics.
+Calculates Macaulay Duration, Modified Duration, and DV01 at the position level and then aggregates them to weighted portfolio-level metrics.
 Also produces sector concentration and credit quality breakdowns.

 **Module 3 — Surveillance & Compliance Flagging**
 Runs 17 automated checks against a defined mandate (Investment Policy Statement constraints), flags any breach with the specific metric, threshold, and deviation, and produces a structured pass/fail surveillance report.